aws-samples/mainframe-data-utilities/README.md

 1. Multi-layout files are not supported.
 Redefines statements are ignored.
 2. File layouts defined inside Cobol programas are not supported.
+3. The file's logical record length is the sum of all field sizes.
+This means that in some cases the calculation may result in a size that is smaller than the physical file definition.

 ## Getting started